 Prior to the development of the DDC model, circumstantial evidence for duplicategene preservation via subfunctionalization was suggested by studies of polyploid fishes, which repeatedly revealed tissue-specific expression of duplicated enzyme loci (Ferris and Whitt 1977, 1979).
 Such observations have now been supplemented by a wide array of investigations in other ray-finned fish lineages, zebrafish in particular, all of which arose following a whole-genome duplication event (e.g., Pasquier et al. 2017).
 Without an outgroup, it is difficult to determine whether duplicate-gene specialization is an outcome of neofunctionalization vs. subfunctionalization.
-However, the evolutionary interpretations of divergent-expression-patterns of duplicate genes have been greatly facilitated by observations of orthologous single-copy genes in tetrapods (usually mouse or chicken).
-These lineages, which branched off prior to the fish-specific polyploidization event, generally reveal the presence of both gene subfunctions in their single-gene outgroup.
-Similar observations have been made in the tetraploid frog Xenopus laevis in comparison to its diploid relatives (Morin et al. 2006; Sémon and Wolfe 2008), as well as in land plants (Rutter et al. 2012).
+However, the evolutionary interpretations of divergent-expression-patterns of duplicate genes in fishes have been greatly facilitated by observations of orthologous singlecopy genes in tetrapods (usually mouse or chicken).
+These lineages, which branched off prior to the ray-finned fish-specific polyploidization event, generally reveal the presence of both gene subfunctions in their single-copy gene.
+Similar observations have been made in the tetraploid frog Xenopus laevis in comparison to its diploid relatives (Morin et al. 2006; Sémon and Wolfe 2008), as well as in numerous land plants (Rutter et al. 2012; Freeling et al. 2015).
 Indeed, there are now hundreds of examples of qualitative subfunctionalization of duplicated genes via the partitioning of tissue-specific expression in multicellular organisms.

-Although this particular mechanism of duplicate-gene preservation is unavailable to unicellular species, there many other potential paths to subfunction partitioning.
+Although this particular mechanism of duplicate-gene preservation (i.e., tissuespecific expression divergence) is unavailable to unicellular species, there many other potential paths to subfunction partitioning in such organisms.
 For example, gene products may become specialized for use in different subcellular locations.
-Genes can be regulated in modular ways with respect to timing of expression during the cell cycle or in response to different environmental conditions.
-In addition, proteins that assemble as homomeric multimers raise the possibility of complementary interfacial changes after duplication enforcing assembly as heteromers between the duplicate-gene products (Diss et al. 2017; Chapter 13).
+Genes can also be regulated in modular ways with respect to timing of expression during the cell cycle or in response to different environmental conditions.
+In addition, proteins that assemble as homomeric multimers can acquire complementary interfacial changes after duplication, enforcing assembly as heteromers between the duplicategene products (Diss et al. 2017; Chapter 13).

 Thus, although unicellular species often have large effective population sizes, which might be expected to reduce the incidence of subfunctionalization, the process is by no means restricted to multicellular species.
-Indeed, as outlined in subsequent chapters, key episodes of the process may have occurred during small- N_e phases in early eukaryotic history.
+Indeed, as outlined in subsequent chapters, key episodes of the process may have been facilitated during small- N_e phases in early eukaryotic history.
 A striking example of subfunctionalization deep in the eukaryotic phylogeny involves the dynamin family of proteins, which are used to pinch membranes.
-Phylogenetic analysis suggests the presence in LECA of a bifunctional dynamin with roles in vesicle scission from cell membranes and in mitochondrial division (Purkanti and Thattai 2015; Leger et al. 2015).
+Phylogenetic analysis suggests the presence in LECA of a bifunctional dynamin with dual roles in vesicle scission from cell membranes and in mitochondrial division (Purkanti and Thattai 2015; Leger et al. 2015).
 Although this dual-function gene is retained in numerous eukaryotic lineages, following duplications in three independent lineages, the two copies became specialized to the two alternative ancestral functions.

 Given the enormous amount of cell biological work done on yeast, and the whole-genome duplication that preceded the emergence of Saccharomyces cerevisiae (Wolfe and Shields 1997), much has been learned about the mechanisms preserving duplicate genes in this species.
-In particular, empirical studies in which S. cerevisiae duplicates have been swapped with the single-copy gene from a closely-related outgroup species have provided compelling evidence for subfunctionalization (van Hoof 2005).
-For example, Orc1 and Sir3 are sister genes in S. cerevisiae, with the former playing a role in chromosomal origins of replication and the latter being part of a nucleosome-binding complex involved in chromosome-silencing functions.
-In a related taxon that branched off prior to whole-genome duplication, Kluyveromyces lactis, both functions are carried out by a single-copy gene (Hickman and Rusche 2010).
+In particular, empirical studies in which S. cerevisiae duplicates have been replaced with the single-copy gene from a closely-related outgroup species have provided some of the most compelling evidence for subfunctionalization (van Hoof 2005).
+For example, Orc1 and Sir3 are sister genes in S. cerevisiae, with the former playing a role in chromosomal replication and the latter being part of a nucleosome-binding complex involved in chromosome-silencing functions.
+In Kluyveromyces lactis, a related taxon that branched off prior to whole-genome duplication, both functions are carried out by a single-copy gene (Hickman and Rusche 2010).